 Allergy A condition in which the body has an exaggerated response to a substance (e.g. food or drug), also known as hypersensitivity.

 Allergen A normally harmless substance that triggers an allergic reaction in the immune system of a susceptible person.

 Anaphylaxis Anaphylaxis, or anaphylactic shock, is a sudden, severe and potentially life-threatening allergic reaction to a trigger (food, stings, bites, or medicines).

-Adrenaline device A syringe style device containing the drug adrenaline.
-This is an individual prescribed drug for known sufferers which is ready for immediate intramuscular administration.
+individual prescribed drug for known sufferers which is ready for immediate intramuscular administration.
 This is referred to as an Auto injector.